 With the peak season at Abaco falling between the months of March and June, anglers can still find outstanding fishing from October to March – especially for those interested in permit or tarpon (See WHEN TO GO for more details.)
-Abaco does briefly close down from July to September during the inconsistent summer weather.
+Abaco does briefly close down in August and September during the inconsistent summer weather.

 Abaco Lodge is an ideal lodge for any angler looking to test out their first saltwater experience, and is also perfect for any veteran looking for a great multi species experience, including tarpon and permit.
 Abaco has a brand new fleet of Maverick skiffs that provide high performance in comfort on the flats.
 The lodge has a laid back vibe and goes above and beyond when it comes to catering to guests’ comforts and needs.

-7 Nights / 6 Days Fishing ranges from $5650 – $5850 depending on the season.
-Shorter fishing packages are available.
+Shorter and longer fishing packages are available.
 All fishing packages are based on private room and shared boat/guide.
 Additional expenses include but are not limited to airfare to Marsh Harbour Bahamas; flies, terminal tackle, & other fishing equipment; gratuities.
-(See RATES) for details.
+See RATES for details.

 You the client don’t pay a penny for our travel services!
 Our destination recommendations, organization, and pre-trip planning services are completely free of charge – and oftentimes less expensive than booking direct with a lodge or outfitter.
 We can assist with every question, concern, or special request related to your adventure at zero cost!